 PennantPark Floating Rate Capital Ltd., a Maryland corporation organized in October 2010, is a closed-end, externally managed, non-diversified investment company that has elected to be treated as a BDC under the 1940 Act.
 As such, we are required to comply with certain regulatory requirements.
 For instance, we generally have to hold at least 70% of our total assets in "qualifying assets," including securities of U.S. private companies or thinly traded public companies (public companies with a market capitalization of less than \$250 million), cash, cash equivalents, U.S. government securities and high quality debt investments that mature in one year or less.
-In addition, for tax purposes we elected to be treated, and intend to qualify annually, as a RIC under the Code.
+In addition, for federal income tax purposes we intend to continue to be treated and qualify annually as a RIC under the Code.